emberjs/rfcs/text/0000-contextual-helpers.md

 ### Ambigious invocations (invoking without arguments)

-When invoking a contextual helper without arguments, the invokation becomes ambigious.
+When invoking a contextual helper without arguments, the invocation becomes ambigious.
 Consider this:

 ```hbs